cmpitg/cmpitg.github.com/pages/about.md

 {% include JB/setup %}

 My name is *Nguyễn Hà Dương*, also known as Duong “Yang” Nguyen in English, グエンヤン in Japanese, and simply *cmpitg*.
-Please call me "Yang" if you hate pronouncing the word :-).
-I'm a FOSS activist in Vietnam, where I do software development, promote the sharing culture and provide support for both users and contributors.
-I'm a greedy person with a wide range of interest in FOSS projects: Mozilla (as a [Mozilla Rep](https://wiki.mozilla.org/User:Cmpitg)), Fedora (also as [Fedora Ambassador](https://fedoraproject.org/wiki/User:Cmpitg)), Node.js, SpiderMonkey, ... :-).
+Please call me "Yang" if you don't want to pronounce the word :-).
+I'm a [FOSS](http://en.wikipedia.org/wiki/Free_and_Open_Source_Software) activist in Vietnam, where I do software development, promote the sharing culture and provide support for both users and contributors.
+I'm a greedy person with a wide range of interest in FOSS projects: Mozilla (as a [Mozilla Rep](https://wiki.mozilla.org/User:Cmpitg)), Fedora (also as [Fedora Ambassador](https://fedoraproject.org/wiki/User:Cmpitg)), Node.js, SpiderMonkey, ...

-Besides being a member of some FOSS communites (which of course you don't want me to miss HanoiLUG), I and a bunch of FOSS guys have founded [Hanoi Community Space](http://khonggiancongdong.org) - a FOSS working group and community model to promote the **philosophy and culture** of Free and Open Source Software, as well as to **bring value** to anyone who is a part of the ecosystem - in in March 2012.
+Besides being a member of some FOSS communities (which of course you don't want me to miss HanoiLUG), I and a bunch of FOSS guys have founded [Hanoi Community Space](http://khonggiancongdong.org) - a FOSS working group and community model to promote the **philosophy and culture** of Free and Open Source Software, as well as to **bring value** to anyone who is a part of the ecosystem - in in March 2012.
 [Join us](https://groups.google.com/group/khonggian-congdong) if you are interested!

 To make my life more thrilled, I have developed [RSI](http://en.wikipedia.org/wiki/Repetitive_strain_injury) since July 2012.
 My life as a computer addict has never been more annoying.
 Oh well, it's a hack after all.